Thai floods claim more factories, Bangkok safe for now

 "The water broke in at around midnight.
 Operators there were aware of it and evacuated people from the estate ...
 Up to now, five industrial estates have been flooded," said Prayoon Tingthong, in charge of industrial affairs for the province.

-Japanese car maker Honda Motor Co Ltd has shut its Ayutthaya plant, which accounts for 4.7 percent of its global output, and said Friday it would stay closed until October 21.
+Japanese car maker Honda Motor Co Ltd (7267.T) has shut its Ayutthaya plant, which accounts for 4.7 percent of its global output, and said on Friday it would stay closed until October 21.

-The authorities are worried about another industrial park, Nava Nakorn in Pathum Thani province north of Bangkok, which is standing in the way of the flow of water toward the capital.

 Thai media said soldiers and workers from the estate, Thailand's oldest with more than 200 factories, were working around the clock to strengthen its walls and divert water.